octobercms/docs/3.x/cms/resources/building-apis.md

 ---
-subtitle: Defining API routes using CMS Pages.
+subtitle: Learn how to build a simple API using CMS Pages.
 ---
 # Building Theme-based APIs

 ::: aside
-View the [routing article](../../extend/system/routing.md) if you prefer to define routes using PHP instead.
+View the [routing article](../../extend/system/routing.md) if you prefer to define API routes using PHP instead.
 :::

 When working with client-side frameworks such as Vue.js or React, it will be necessary to consume server-side APIs.
 These can be defined using your theme where each page represents an API endpoint.